-The EDoc programme is set to change all this, setting a precedent for an industry which has allowed itself to technologically lag behind.
-It will move WTNs onto an online system to monitor the waste journey from production and collection to transportation, treatment and disposal.
-This will not only make the industry greener, but more streamlined, more efficient and more transparent.
+The EDoc programme is set to change all this, setting a precedent for an industry that has allowed itself to technologically lag behind.
+It will move WTNs onto an online system to monitor the waste journey from production and collection to transportation, treatment, and disposal.
+This will not only make the industry greener but also more streamlined, more efficient, and more transparent.

 All in all there is little to criticise.
 The programme is absolutely necessary, and it doesn't dictate the scope too tightly, allowing companies to have the space to adapt and innovate.
 It's a very positive move forward for the industry.